MrYsLab/pymata4/docs/init.md

 The default for this parameter is 115200, matching the speed set in the FirmataExpress sketch.
 If you wish to use StandardFirmata instead of FirmataExpress, you will set the baud_rate to 57600.
-If you specify the baud_rate and accept the default com_port value, pymata4 attempts to find a connected Arduino Instantiating The Pymata4 Class
+If you specify the baud_rate and accept the default com_port value, pymata4 attempts to find a connected Arduino.

 ### arduino_instance_id
 This parameter is only valid when using FirmataExpress.
 This parameter